BloomBooks/BloomReader/README.md

 * [x] Works with Android 4.4 (KitKat) and up
 * [ ] Book scales to fit device screen
 * [ ] Comes with SIL's Andika literacy font
-* [ ] Bloom desktop Publish tab offers a "Publish to Bloom Reader" option.
+* [ ] Bloom desktop Publish tab offers a "Publish to Android Phone" option.
 That may have to reduce image resolution.
 At this point, literacy projects could seed books into the community and let the community distribute them virally.

 ## Needed for SIL PNG literacy research project